jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/connections.rst

 For a system without SUJ, we provide two custom cables with D-sub connectors at both ends.
-At one end, they plug in the arm itself (see paragraph below) and the other end is connected to the :ref:`dVRK Si controllers <controller-si-exterior>`.
+At one end, they plug in the arm itself (see paragraph below) and the other end is connected to the :ref:`dVRK-Si controllers <controller-si-exterior>`.

 For users with an original patient cart (SUJ), the connectors for the